Bringing agile to the front line of project and portfolio management

 Of course, there are limitations to modernization; government agencies -- federal or local -- often cannot simply rip and replace their existing systems.
 Software and methodologies that can easily integrate with legacy systems without requiring migration or replication allows government to be agile on the front end and stable on the back end, cultivating an efficient and effective technological environment for years to come.

-Doug Averill is the industry market leader, public sector, Pegasystems.
+Doug Averill is VP, global industry market leader, government, with Pegasystems.